-Whether you have a high-risk pregnancy or your baby is born with special health needs, Texas Health Fort Worth has the specialists on staff and facilities to meet you and your baby's needs.
+Whether you have a high-risk pregnancy or your baby is born with special health needs, Texas Health Harris Methodist Hospital Fort Worth has specialists on staff and facilities to meet your family's needs.
+Services include:

 Antenatal Assessment Center